ejongepier/metatrans-smk-hs/README.md

-# README - (naam)
+# README - DiFlex

-(naam) is a de novo meta-transcriptome assembly and differential gene expression pipeline.
+DiFlex is a de novo meta-transcriptome assembly and differential gene expression pipeline.
 For the input the pipeline takes raw Illumina paired-end RNAseq libraries.
 The output contains the transcriptome assembly and the differential gene expression between treatments.
-The main tools that are used by the pipeline are FastQC, Trimmomatic and Trinity. (naam) is a flexible, open source, user-friendly pipeline.
+The main tools that are used by the pipeline are FastQC, Trimmomatic and Trinity.
+DiFlex is a flexible, open source, user-friendly pipeline.

 ## Repo content